-Intern for six weeks in Accra, Ghana this summer where you will acquire hands-on experience and develop professional skills and networking relationships within the international education field.
+Intern in Accra, Ghana this summer where you will acquire hands-on experience and develop professional skills and networking relationships within the international education field.

 There are many organizations in Ghana that are committed to international development and/or education in Accra.
 Opportunities include formal and informal education, international organizations, local and community-driven development, and a position at NYU Accra.
 Projects may involve health and education programming for laborers, rural education programming for girls, microenterprise training, child rights awareness, and women’s empowerment initiatives.